-Slow beard growth has been attributed to genetics, age, ethnicity, and alopecia areata.
-You may be able to stimulate hair growth with certain products such as minoxidil for beards or even a beard derma roller.
+Slow beard growth is attributed to genetics, age, ethnicity, and alopecia areata.
+You may be able to stimulate hair growth with certain products, such as minoxidil for beards or even a beard derma roller.

-We’ll explore all the different reasons why beards grow in slowly and give you some tips on how to speed up hair growth, including methods proven successful for men with alopecia areata.
+We’ll explore all the different reasons beards grow in slowly and give better tips how to speed up hair growth, including methods proven successful for men with alopecia areata.
 So, it’s likely you can stimulate facial hair growth – keep reading.

 Reasons You Can’t Grow a Beard

 Contrary to belief, masculinity, virility or levels of testosterone have less to do with the ability to grow a beard.
 Genetics, age, and certain medical conditions are the primary contributors to the lack of beard growth.

 In this guide, we look at the many reasons for slow beard growth, including those you can’t help, such as genetics or age.
 Plus provide guidance and top resources.
 Check out: How Long Does it Take to Grow a Beard?

 If you’re reading this and you haven’t passed your mid-20s, you could just be dealing with juvenile facial hair growth and teen beard problems..
 Otherwise, consult with your doctor to see why you can’t grow a beard.